CleverRaven/Cataclysm-DDA/COMPILING.md

 ## Visual Studio Guide

-MSVC 13 and earlier versions are likely unable to build Cataclysm, so we recommend you to use Visual Studio 2015.
-Project files are in `msvc140/` directory.
+Visual Studio 2015 is required to build Cataclysm.
+We created solution and project files in directory `msvc-full-features`.
+Because of the complexity and how troublesome defining every combination of build feature options are, in Visual Studio project we added all build features, including tiles, sound, localization and lua.

 ### Dependencies

-For tiles support, the following 3 libraries need to be downloaded and installed:
+For tiles and sound support, the following 3 libraries need to be downloaded and installed:

 [http://www.libsdl.org/release/SDL2-devel-2.0.4-VC.zip](http://www.libsdl.org/release/SDL2-devel-2.0.4-VC.zip)